jonbnewman/mobx-store-provider/docs/basic-example.md

 export default AppStore;
 ```

-The `AppStore` is a normal _mobx-state-tree_ model.
-In the context of this library, this is referred to as a `store`.
-It is what your application shares/uses as its state.

 If you are new to _mobx-state-tree_, it is highly recommended you read through a bit of [the _mobx-state-tree_ documentation](https://mobx-state-tree.js.org).